 rehearsals and performances

-deSingel [Antwerp, BE], le CENTQUATRE [Paris, FR], Het Zuidelijk Toneel [Tilburg, NL], Brighton Festival [UK], C-TAKT [Limburg, BE], Theaterfestival Boulevard [Den Bosch, NL], PACT Zollverein [Essen, DE] - Realised with support of the Belgian Tax shelter - With support of the Flemish Community, Tax Shelter of the Belgian federal government, Podiumfonds - BERLIN is 'creative associate' in deSingel [Antwerp, BE] and 'artiste associé' at le CENTQUATRE [Paris, FR]
+deSingel international arts campus [Antwerp, BE], le CENTQUATRE-PARIS [FR], Het Zuidelijk Toneel [Tilburg, NL], Brighton Festival [UK], C-TAKT [Limburg, BE], Theaterfestival Boulevard [Den Bosch, NL], PACT Zollverein [Essen, DE] With the support of the Flemish Government, Tax Shelter of the Belgian federal government (Podiumfonds) - BERLIN is creative associate at deSingel international arts campus [Antwerp, BE] and artiste associé at le CENTQUATRE-PARIS [FR]

 - / NL / De Standaard, Filip Tielens, 08.09.2018 [voorbeschouwing] (23.56 KB)

 - / NL / Gazet van Antwerpen, Ilse Dewever, 10.11.2018 [voorbeschouwing] (622.05 KB)

 - / NL / De Morgen, Evelyne Coussens, 12.11.2018 [voorbeschouwing] (2.81 MB)